-- 4.1 Setting up of experimental systems for identifying the proteome of Lamina Associated domains in the absence and presence of DNA damage - 4.2 NGS for analysis of epigenetic marks and transcription before and after DNA damage - 4.3 Analysis of proteomics and NGS data - 4.4 Keeping accurate and complete records of lab work - 4.5 Supervision of younger members of the lab. - 4.6 Keeping up with relevant scientific literature - 4.7 Presenting results in lab meetings, internal seminars and, if appropriate, external seminars - 4.8 Contributing to annual science outreach activity
+- 4.1 Setting up of experimental systems for visualization of epigenetic marks and transcription before and after DNA damage by live cell imaging and NGS. - 4.2 Cell tracking and image analysis - 4.3 Analysis of NGS data - 4.4 Keeping accurate and complete records of lab work - 4.5 Supervision of younger members of the lab. - 4.6 Keeping up with relevant scientific literature - 4.7 Presenting results in lab meetings, internal seminars and, if appropriate, external seminars - 4.8 Contributing to annual science outreach activity